Serial killer: Mission-oriented

 Mission-oriented killers typically justify their acts as "ridding the world" of certain types of people perceived as undesirable, such as the homeless, ex-cons, homosexuals, drug users, prostitutes, or people of different ethnicity or religion; however, they are generally not psychotic.
 Some see themselves as attempting to change society, often to cure a societal ill.

-An example of a mission-oriented killer would be Joseph Paul Franklin, an American white supremacist who exclusively targeted Jewish, biracial, and African-American individuals for the purpose of inciting a "race war".
+An example of a mission-oriented killer would be Joseph Paul Franklin, an American white supremacist who exclusively targeted Jewish, biracial, and African American individuals for the purpose of inciting a "race war".
+Saeed Hanaei was a serial killer convicted of murdering at least sixteen women in his native Iran, many of whom were sex workers.
+He reported his goal was to cleanse his city of "moral corruption" and that his mission was sanctioned by God.

 Hedonistic

 This type of serial killer seeks thrills and derives pleasure and satisfaction from killing, seeing people as expendable means to this goal.
 Forensic psychologists have identified three subtypes of the hedonistic killer: "lust", "thrill", and "comfort".